-One of the main ways in which we promote the interests of customers is by setting limits on the prices they pay for water and sewerage services.
-This process is called a Strategic Review of Charges (or price review).
+In our role as the economic regulator for the water industry in Scotland, we set limits on the prices that customers pay for their water and wastewater services.
+This process is called a Strategic Review of Charges.

-At each price review, we set price limits that deliver ministerial objectives for the water industry at the lowest reasonable overall cost.
+At each price review, we set price limits that deliver Ministerial Objectives for the water industry at the lowest reasonable overall cost.
 The objectives include improvements in water quality, environmental performance and customer service.

 In between each Strategic Review, we monitor and report on Scottish Water’s performance in delivering the benefits that customers have funded through their bills.